Anthony Creighton

 Anthony Creighton (1922, Swanage – 22 March 2005), a British actor and writer, is best known as the co-author of the play Epitaph for George Dillon with John Osborne.

 He served in the RAF during the war as a navigator on bomber aircraft.
 He was awarded the DFC for gallantry for saving the crew of his Halifax bomber over Hamburg.
 During the war he met Terence Rattigan who was then a wireless operator and air gunner.
 They appeared together in entertainment for fellow servicemen at RAF ground stations.
 After the war he completed a course at RADA and subsequently joined a company at Barnstaple in Devon.
-Shortly afterward he formed his own travelling company, the Sage Repertory Group, with £200 given to him by his mother and was joined by three other actors from Barnstaple.
-An advertisement in The Stage in 1949 offering actors no salary but a share of the profits was answered by John Osborne who joined the company in Ilfracombe.
-His company took their plays from village to village but enjoyed little success, they presented a summer residency at the Victoria Theatre on Hayling Island but this too was short-lived.
-Shortly after he collaborated on two plays with Osborne, the first Personal Enemy fell foul of the censors at the time, the second was An Epitaph for George Dillon.
+Shortly afterward he formed his own travelling company, the Saga Repertory Group, with £200 given to him by his mother and was joined by three other actors from Barnstaple.
+An advertisement in The Stage in 1949 offering actors expenses but no salary was answered by John Osborne who joined the company in Ilfracombe.
+His company took their plays from village to village but enjoyed little success; they presented a summer residency at the Victoria Theatre on Hayling Island but this too was short-lived.
+Shortly after he collaborated on two plays with Osborne: the first, Personal Enemy, fell foul of the censors at the time; the second was An Epitaph for George Dillon.

 Although Creighton had little other dramatic success, he remained a close friend and confidant of Osborne, and was living with him on a houseboat in the Thames in 1954, the year Osborne wrote Look Back in Anger.
 Creighton is believed to have been the model for Cliff in the play.